President, Don Stone, has 35 years experience in

 E-Blast newsletter program on the Braves goes out

-sports newspaper, The Georgia Tech Express, covering
+sports magazine, The Georgia Tech Express, covering

 The website for that is